Julia Bradbury: Personal life

 Bradbury lives in Rutland and West London.

-Her long time partner Gerard Cunningham, works in property and is father to her children, twin girls Zena and Xanthe and son Zeph.
 In summer 2006, Bradbury was treated for endometriosis.

-In February 2011, Bradbury and Cunningham announced they were expecting their first child, despite Bradbury's problems with endometriosis.
-On 4 August 2011, Bradbury gave birth to her first child, a son named Zephyrus Cunningham.

-On 26 September 2014, it was announced that Bradbury and Cunningham were expecting again, this time with twins which were conceived via IVF.
-On 12 March 2015, Bradbury gave birth to twin girls Xanthe and Zena.

-On 19 September 2021, Bradbury announced that she had been diagnosed with breast cancer, and that she would require a mastectomy later in the year.

-Charity work
+Her long-time partner Gerard Cunningham works in property and is father to her three children.
+Bradbury was diagnosed with breast cancer, and in 2021 had a single mastectomy to remove a 6 cm tumour.

-Bradbury is an ambassador to several charities including the Pink Ribbon Foundation, The Outdoor Guide Foundation, Bowel & Prostate Cancer and Keep Britain Tidy.
+Bradbury is an ambassador for several charities including the Pink Ribbon Foundation, The Outdoor Guide Foundation, Bowel & Prostate Cancer, and Keep Britain Tidy.

 In 2009, she competed in the Macmillan 4x4 UK Challenge with her sister, Gina Fox, raising £7,000 towards the £105,000 raised for Macmillan Cancer Support.
-Later that year, she travelled from Kazakhstan to Mongolia with Countryfile co-star Matt Baker in BBC's Around the World in 80 Days in aid of Children in Need.
+Later that year, she travelled from Kazakhstan to Mongolia with Countryfile co-star Matt Baker in the BBC's Around the World in 80 Days in aid of Children in Need.

-Bradbury was president of the Friends of the Peak District from 2008 until 2016 (remaining now as a Vice-President) and she is Vice-President of the CPRE in South Yorkshire.
+Bradbury was president of the Friends of the Peak District from 2008 until 2016 (remaining as a vice-president) and she is vice-president of the CPRE in South Yorkshire.
 In April 2010 she became president of the Ramblers.

-Bradbury also works with the British Heart Foundation to encourage people to exercise more.

-In February 2012, Bradbury was appointed an ambassador for the Scout Association.
+Bradbury works with the British Heart Foundation to encourage people to exercise more.
+She is an ambassador for the Scout Association.

-In October 2013, she became president of the Camping and Caravanning Club, whose previous presidents included Dr David Bellamy, Lord Baden-Powell and Scott of the Antarctic.
+In October 2013, she became president of the Camping and Caravanning Club.
 This made her the first woman to hold the post.